 12 Volt Accessory Power

-Auxiliary 12Vdc power and USB outlets are provided on the right side of the dashboard for operating accessories such as hand-held spot lights and charging electronic devices.
+An auxiliary 12Vdc power outlet is provided on the right side dashboard for operating accessories such as hand held spot lights and charging electronic devices.
 Please consult with your dealer on the use of powered accessories with your vehicle.